hkarthik7/PSDB/docs/Export-PSDBSqlDatabase.md

 ## DESCRIPTION

-Export-PSDBSqlDatabase is a wrapper for New-AzSqlDatabaseExport cmdlet with tab completion for mandatory parameters.
+`Export-PSDBSqlDatabase` is a wrapper for `New-AzSqlDatabaseExport` cmdlet with tab completion for mandatory parameters.
 It helps you export the database as you would do in Azure portal.

 You can save the exported .bacpac file in different subscription by providing values to storage account name, container name and the subscription.

+Note that if you are saving the .bacpac in different subscription you have to provide the target storage account name that you are going to save the file in.

 ## EXAMPLES